Understanding your health

 Reassuring Message: If you have a degenerative tear, it reflects a natural aging process, not a personal fragility or weakness.
 Your body retains its ability to adapt and heal.

-A degenerative tear often coexists with a shoulder tendinopathy, as both conditions share similar mechanisms.
+A degenerative tear often occurs alongside shoulder tendinopathy, as the two conditions share similar mechanisms.

 How is a rotator cuff tear diagnosed?